redpanda-data/connect/website/docs/components/outputs/blob_storage.md

 </TabItem>
 </Tabs>

+The output can be authenticated through a connection string or a storage account name with the respective access key.
+Only one authentication method is required, `storage_connection_string` or `storage_account + storage_access_key`.
+If both are set, it's used `storage_connection_string`.

 In order to have a different path for each object you should use function interpolations described [here](/docs/configuration/interpolation#bloblang-queries), which are